What is the impact of COVID-19 on the creative industries?

 Collecting data from across the sector to help policymakers understand and respond to the ongoing crisis

-If you are working in the creative industries, and are able to, we ask that you feed into any of these initiatives that are relevant to you.
 It is vital that we have the best possible picture of the unfolding impacts the crisis is having on your sector.
-This will allow policymakers to best target their support efforts.
+This will allow policymakers to better target their support.

-If you are launching a survey on the impact of COVID-19 and would like to add it to this list, please contact us at email@example.com.
+If you are launching a survey on the impact of COVID-19 and would like to add it to this list, please contact get in touch with us.
 If you are designing a survey on the impacts of COVID-19 and would like advice on how to make it as useful as possible, we have published 10 tips for designing business surveys to understand the impacts of COVID-19 on the creative industries.

 Of course, surveys are not the only instrument for collecting data on the ongoing COVID-19 impacts.
 We are aware that the creative industries are tracking other data like video on demand and streaming data too.
 What companies say in public, including on their websites, and what is reported in the media also contains valuable information.
 At the PEC we are interested in talking to - and, if useful signposting - such data efforts too.